 To summarise, your page has to optimise keywords appropriately and answer queries directly.
 You have to gauge the search intent of your target audience to thrive in the content marketing world and attract more website traffic.

-This section will discuss the different types of keyword intent and their relevance in SEO.
+We’ll explore the different types of keyword intent in this section and their significance in SEO.

 1. Informational Intent

 To begin with, we have informational search intent.
-When searches on the internet are made by people looking for information, be it a quick answer or in-depth knowledge, then the user intent in such cases is informational.
+When users turn to the internet because they want to learn something, seeking either a quick snippet of information or in-depth knowledge, then the user intent in such cases is indeed informational.

 Usually, words like what, how, the best way to, why, and so on are keywords with informational intent.
 Google moulds the content as per the user’s needs and provides the most relevant search results.